bettyblocks/case_style_ex/README.md

 Convert from and to different CaseStyles.

-This libary is different then the others, because you need to explicitly say from and to which case you to convert.
+This library is different than the others, because you need to explicitly say from and to which case you want to convert.
-This is nice because you can keep some context and this makes it possible to convert between cases without losing data (check the tests for the edge case tests).
+This is nice because you can keep some context and this makes it possible to convert between cases without losing data (check the tests for the edge cases).

 ## Usage